 The European fintech Infrastructure ecosystem has created the bedrock for the proliferation of multiple unicorns and decacorns.
 We’re looking forward to meeting and partnering with bold and ambitious founders who are creating the next generation of companies in this space.

-If you’re building the next category-defining company in the fintech Infrastructure space and would like to register your interest in attending our Fintech Summit on 29 November, we’d love to hear from you at email@example.com.
+If you’re building the next category-defining company in the fintech infrastructure space, we’d love to hear from you at email@example.com.